 The sounds a theremin makes are all very ghost-like, so I thought it would be fitting for a ghost to play its own soundtrack of 'life'.
 This automaton was designed in collaboration with Eyal Shahar.

-Double Union (a local feminist hackerspace) hosted a Roller Printing event, led by Natalie Freed.
-I was intrigued by the idea of an endless-stamp and have been wanting to make a musical notation stamp kit.
+I am intrigued by the idea of an endless-stamp and have been wanting to make a musical notation stamp kit.
 Since Pachelbel's Canon is a well-known song where the bass line (oh the poor cellists) repeats ad finitum, I decided to make it into a roller print.

 Labyrinth is one of Eyal's favorite movies, and he especially loves the masquerade ball scene where Sarah is surrounded by these crazy beautiful masks.
 We have also been attending various steampunk events (Edwardian Ball, Dickens Fair) and keep seeing the same mask vendors.
 So when We Players (one of our favorite local theater groups) hosted a mask-making workshop, we immediately signed up and learned how to use plaster sheets.
 We also took a trip to Venice (motivated by my desire to visit Murano, the birthplace of Venetian glassblowing), talked to Venetian mask-makers, and took many pictures of inspirational masks.

 This is the mask I made for We Player's Capulet Ball.